Challenge Cup (UK ice hockey)

+History and Challenge Cup Final results

+1997–2003: Superleague era

 In 1997 the Ice Hockey Superleague reduced the league schedule from the 42 rounds of the previous season to 28.
 The league had hoped to arrange a new competition involving teams from Europe, leading to the shortening of the regular season.
 When this failed to materialise, clubs were faced with a shortfall in their fixtures.
 With sponsorship from the Daily Express, the Challenge Cup was launched as a result.
 The competition was won by the Ayr Scottish Eagles, who defeated the Bracknell Bees 3–2 in the final at the Telewest Arena.
 The Eagles had already won the Benson & Hedges Cup and the Superleague title and would go on to complete a Grand Slam by winning the playoff championship.

 The regular season schedule returned to 42 rounds for the 1998–99 season and certain league fixtures were also designated as Challenge Cup semi final qualifiers.
 This format would prevail for the next three seasons.
 The final was held at Sheffield Arena between the Nottingham Panthers and the Sheffield Steelers and was won 4–0 by the Steelers with goals from Teeder Wynne, John Wynne, Ed Courtenay and an empty net goal from Ken Priestlay.
 The Steelers successfully defended the title in the 1999–00 season, defeating the same opposition 2–1 at London Arena.

 The 2000–01 final was held at the newly opened Odyssey Arena in Belfast, despite calls from the Northern Ireland Assembly to postpone the game because of the foot-and mouth outbreak.
 The final was also put into doubt when Sheffield Steelers players threatened to strike over unpaid wages.
 The game eventually went ahead as planned, with the Steelers defeating the Ayr Scottish Eagles 4–2 to win a third consecutive Challenge Cup and their third title of the season.
 They went on to win the playoff championship, becoming the second team to win the Challenge Cup as part of a Grand Slam season.